Ab initio electronic stationary states for nuclear projectiles in solids: Results and discussion

 \subsection{Steady state}

-The Floquet theory of electronic stopping \cite{Forcellini2020,Famili2021} describes the stationary state for a single projectile at constant velocity.
+The Floquet theory of electronic stopping \cite{Forcellini2020,Famili2021} describes the stationary state for a single projectile at constant velocity the approximations and assumptions implied, such as a non-relativistic classical nuclear projectile and constant velocity, are critically reviewed in the Appendix, while size effects in the approach to an apparent stationary state are reviewed in \cite{Correa-Review}).
 It is a stroboscopically stationary state, meaning that properties that do not scale with the size of the system are invariant when looked at times separated by a time period $\tau = a/v_p$, where $a$ is the lattice parameter of the one-dimensional lattice along the rectilinear projectile trajectory.
 The particle density $n(\mathbf{r},t)$, the force opposing the projectile motion $\mathbf{F}_p(t)$, and, therefore, the electron energy excitation rate, $\partial_t E_e = v_p S_e$, are all stroboscopically stationary quantitites, both in an exact solution and within our ALDA approach.

 Since the time average of $\partial_t E_e$ is not zero, the electronic energy itself steadily grows, and it is therefore not a stroboscopically stationary property.
 This is compatible with Floquet theorem since it is an infinite open system.
 It is analogous to a scattering problem in general, and to the stopping problem in jellium, in particular, which is time independent, with constant $S_e$ and therefore increasing $E_e$.

-Properties relating to the Kohn-Sham single-particle states behave similarly.
-Besides their main utility in defining the density, forces and energy, they can also be queried for analysis purposes, such as the spectral projections presented in e.g. Ref.~\cite{Zeb2012}.
+There are properties relating to the Kohn-Sham single-particle states that are also stroboscopically stationary \footnote{See e.g. the spectral projections presented in Ref.~\cite{Zeb2012}.
 Scattering amplitudes can be defined for the single-particle scattering processes in the projectile reference frame and within the Floquet theory \cite{Forcellini2020,Famili2021}.
-They are stroboscopilary stationary.
-If computing, however, matrix elements that make sense for the supercell direct simulation approach (such as in Ref.~\cite{Zeb2012}) they may also steadily increase with time due to the flux implied in scattering (see e.g. Fig.~2 in Ref.~\cite{Zeb2012}).
-The present paper, however, will limit its focus to $S_e$ and $n(\mathbf{r},t)$.
+Matrix elements that make sense for supercell time-dependent simulations may, however, steadily increase with time due to the flux implied in scattering (see Fig.~2 in Ref.~\cite{Zeb2012}).}, but we concentrate here on energy, density and forces.